ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 If the loop is too complicated for creating a list comprehension, consider creating small functions and calling these instead.
-For example, extract all consonants in a sentence:
+For example to extract all consonants in a sentence:

 .. tabs::